vasetrendafilov/PSP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Introduction to data structures.
 Working with classes and instantiating objects, complex data types.
 Introduction to C++.
 Concepts of programming, structures and references and pointers in C++.
 Functions and overload of functions.
 Concepts of object oriented programming.
-Some of the exams are solved in `Ispiti`, a lot of expale snippets in `Example`.
+Some of the exams are solved in `Ispiti`, a lot of example snippets in `Example`.
 Lecture homework in `Auditoriski`.

 <!-- LICENSE -->